 For Acquisition/Rehabilitation in addition to receiving amenities points for new amenities to be added to the project, points shall be awarded for upgrades to existing amenities if: (i) the Capital Needs Assessment (a) identifies the amenity or amenities, (b) states that the amenity or amenities need to be upgraded, and (c) identifies the amount of capitalization needed for the amenity or each of amenities to be upgraded; and (ii) the Applicant/Co-Applicants propose in the application to upgrade the amenity or amenities.

-SECTION 14.6 NEVADA BASED APPLICANT
+14.3.4 Nevada Based Applicant

 Up to ten (10) points will be awarded to projects if the Applicant is based in Nevada or all Co-Applicants are based in Nevada.
-No Applicant will receive points for both Sections 14.6 and 14.7 for any one application.
+No Applicant will receive points for both Sections 14.3.4 and 14.3.5 for any one application.
 To be deemed as based in Nevada, an Applicant or Co-Applicant that is a natural person must be a resident of Nevada.
 If the Applicant or Co-Applicant is a business entity, it must meet the criteria below: